-The Chevrolet Camaro Convertible (along with the V8-powered SS model) re-entered the muscle car market in 2011 after a nine-year hiatus.
-It offers menacing, retro-flavored sheetmetal, a powerful yet frugal engine and - new for the latest model year - an available MyLink infotainment unit that can be spec'd with a navigation system.
+The Chevrolet Camaro Convertible (along with the V8-powered Camaro SS Convertible) is now in its second generation since it re-entered the muscle car market in 2009 following an eight-year hiatus.
+It offers menacing, retro-flavored sheetmetal, three different engine options and an available MyLink infotainment unit that can be spec'd with Android Auto and Apple CarPlay.

-The Camaro's cloth top is fully power-operated and can be raised or lowered in roughly 20 seconds.
-It takes up about a quarter of the trunk, although there's still 7.5 cubic feet of room left over.
+The Camaro's cloth top is fully power-operated and can be raised or lowered at speeds of up to 30 miles per hour.
+When down, it takes up about a quarter of the trunk, although there's still 7.3 cubic feet of room left over.

 Trim Level Breakdown

 Chevrolet has done away with the previous LS trim level for the latest model year, leaving the 1LT as the entry-level Camaro.
 The Camaro 1LT comes standard with a 2.0L turbocharged engine, cloth seats with eight-way power adjustment for the driver and six-way for the passenger, Chevrolet MyLink, a rear view camera and 18-inch wheels.

 Stepping up to the 2LT nets dual-zone climate control, leather seats, Bose premium audio and a larger touchscreen running Chevrolet MyLink.

 Both the Camaro 1LT and 2LT models can be upgraded with Chevy's RS package, a 3.6L V6, eight-speed automatic transmission, performance brakes, 20-inch wheel and a dual-mode exhaust system.

 All Camaro models come standard with a comprehensive safety suite that includes six standard airbags (including knee airbags for the driver and front passenger), StabiliTrack electronic stability control and OnStar automatic crash response.
 Rear park assist, side blind zone alert, lane change alert and rear cross traffic alert are offered as available extras.